 The New Balance TRNR is an excellent-value training shoe with high-end features at a very reasonable price.
 It has excellent cushioning and is exceptionally stable and supportive.
 This training shoe has a nice contemporary design that appeals to everyday athletes or seasoned gym rats.

-The New Balance TRNR is a very versatile training shoe that’s designed to handle nearly anything that’s thrown its way.
+The New Balance TRNR is a very versatile training shoe that can handle nearly anything that’s thrown its way.
 It’s a reasonably-priced model that performs like an expensive shoe, making it an excellent value.
-It is designed to be competitive with other moderately-priced models such as the Nike Varsity Compete TR 2 or Reebok HIIT TR.
+It is able to be competitive with other moderately-priced models such as the Nike Varsity Compete TR 2 or Reebok HIIT TR.

 Who should buy it